vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

 .. warning::
-    Note that configuring redis to be disk-persistent is an absolutely necessity for production use.
+    Note that configuring redis to be disk-persistent is an absolute necessity for production use.
 Otherwise, events like power outages or server crashes/reboots would cause all invalidated tokens to become valid again (assuming the secret key does not change).
-This is especially concering for long-lived refresh tokens, discussed below.
+This is especially concerning for long-lived refresh tokens, discussed below.

 Database